 But the challenge you have today is not simply making a case for social media.
 Yes, it is a way of business, but it’s so much more than that.
 It’s that people are becoming connected and, as a result, their expectations, preferences and interests change.
 The question is can business – your business – change along with it?

 Recognition Is Part Of The Solution

-- Engages with them, at their level (i.e. without corporate rhetoric or sales pitches) with pertinent, timely, interesting content that they feel has so much value that they want to pass it on to others;
+- Engages with them, at their level (i.e. without corporate rhetoric or sales pitches).
+Delivering pertinent, timely, interesting content they feel has so much value that they want to pass it on to others

 All of this is applied based upon the company’s greater vision and purpose in using these technology channels to create more meaningful customer experiences.
-It’s using the technology that’s out there to help you deliver an integrated brand experience, deployed via a clearly-understood plan with regards to guidelines, training and monitoring that can be extended throughout the organization.
+It’s using technology to help deliver an integrated brand experience, deployed via a clearly-understood plan.
+Guidelines, training, and monitoring that are extended throughout the organization.

-Only then can you can apply this to processes, where it becomes something tangible to the point that your people can realize and apply its core message in what they’re doing at a day-to-day level, designed to engage at a customer level.
+Only then can you can apply this to processes, where it becomes something tangible.
+Your people then manifest and apply its core message to what they’re doing at a day-to-day level, designed to engage at a customer level.